holtgrewe/tracdox/trac-sphinx/source/StyleGuide/Cpp.rst

 Const-Correctness
 ^^^^^^^^^^^^^^^^^

 Write const correct code.
-Read the [http://www.parashift.com/c\ ++-faq-lite/const-correctness.html C++ FAQ const correctness article] for more information.
+Read the `C++ FAQ const correctness article <http://www.parashift.com/c ++-faq-lite/const-correctness.html>`_ for more information.
 Besides other things, this allows to use temporary objects without copying in functions that do not need to change their arguments.

 Compiler Warnings
 ^^^^^^^^^^^^^^^^^